Kenneth Clark: Early career

 In 1929, as a result of his work with Berenson, Clark was asked to catalogue the extensive collection of Leonardo da Vinci drawings at Windsor Castle.
 That year he was the joint organiser of an exhibition of Italian painting which opened at the Royal Academy on 1 January 1930.
 He and his co-organiser Lord Balniel secured masterpieces never seen before outside Italy, many of them from private collections.
 The exhibition covered Italian art "from Cimabue to Segantini" – from the mid-thirteenth to the late-nineteenth century.
 It was greeted with public and critical acclaim, and raised Clark's profile, but he came to regret the propaganda value derived from the exhibition by the Italian dictator Benito Mussolini who had been instrumental in making so many sought-after paintings available.
 Several senior figures in the British art world disapproved of the exhibition; Bell was among them, but nevertheless he continued to regard Clark as his favoured successor at the Ashmolean.

 Clark was not convinced that his future lay in administration; he enjoyed writing, and would have preferred to be a scholar rather than a museum director.
-Nonetheless, when Bell retired in 1931 Clark agreed to succeed him at the Ashmolean.
+Nonetheless, when Bell retired in 1931 Clark agreed to succeed him as Keeper of the Fine Art Department at the Ashmolean.
 Over the next two years Clark oversaw the building of an extension to the museum to provide a better space for his department.
 The development was made possible by an anonymous benefactor, subsequently revealed as Clark himself.
+His acquisitions while at the Ashmolean included a large piece of mid-19th-century furniture known as the Great Bookcase.
+Victorian art and architecture were out of fashion in the 1930s, "generally despised and derided", according to the art historian Matthew Winterbottom, but Clark believed that they should be represented in the collection, although the bookcase was not put on display until 2016.
 A later curator of the museum wrote that Clark would be remembered for his time there, "when, with his characteristic mixture of arrogance and energy, he transformed both the collections and their display."